fwupd/fwupd/plugins/powerd/README.md

 External interface access
 -------------------------

-This plugin requires access to a dbus interface that is to be discussed.
+This plugin requires access to the `org.chromium.PowerManager` DBus interface.